WhitmanOptiLab/DENSE/README.md

 Basic Analysis calculates the average concentration level of each specie over a given time interval for each cell of a given set and across all of the selected cells.
 The object also calculates minimum and maximum concentration levels for each specie across the set of cells and for each cell.

+MAKE EDITS DEPENDING ON IMPLEMENTATION OF ANALYSIS LOG

 ***
 #### 3.2.1.2: Oscillation Analysis

 Oscillation Analysis identifies the local extrema of a given local range over a given time interval for a given set of cells.
 The object also calculates the average period and amplitude of these oscillations for each cell in the given set.
+MAKE EDITS DEPENDING ON IMPLEMENTATION OF ANALYSIS LOG
 ***
 #### 3.2.1.3: Concentration Check